 At present, about half of the Paxton corpus has been transcribed.
 Additional transcriptions, accessible as fully-searchable annotations, will be added on a regular basis and announced via social media.
 Visit Transcribed Records for a complete listing of materials.

-If you're an educator and you would like to integrate a transcriptions assignment into your classroom, don't hesitate to contact Will Fenton.
+If you're an educator and you would like to integrate a transcriptions assignment into your classroom, please connect with the editor using the Contact page.